+Devel Node Access (DNA) View the node access entries for the node(s) that are shown on a page.
+Field group.
+Fieldgroup will, as the name implies, group fields together.
 All fieldable entities will have the possibility to add groups to wrap their fields together.
 Fieldgroup comes with default HTML wrappers like vertical tabs, horizontal tabs, accordions, fieldsets or div wrappers.
 The field group project is a follow-up on the field group module in CCK.
 The release will only exist for Drupal 7 release and higher, so since the existence of the Fields API in core.
+By moving field group to a separate module, this may open some new perspectives.

+Available group types FieldsetsHorizontal tabsVertical tabsAccordionsDivsMultipage steps: Note: This is only client side.HTML5 elementsHtml elements Notes This project will NOT include the multigroup feature as it existed for drupal6.
+Modules that depend on fieldgroup Contact me if you know a module that can get in this list!
+Related modules Extra screenshots and video's Video with Multipage feature in field_group Maintenance.
 Advanced help.
 The advanced help module allows module developers to store their help outside the module system, in pure .html files.
 The files can be easily translated simply by copying them into the right translations directory.
 The entire system can appear in a popup or not as the module prefers (and by taking away access to view the popups, a site can force the popups to not exist).
 The system ties into Drupal's search system and is fully indexed, so the entire contents can be searched for keywords. the help files can be placed in a hierarchy as well, allowing for top down navigation of the help.

 Chaos tool suite (ctools) This suite is primarily a set of APIs and tools to improve the developer experience.
 It also contains a module called the Page Manager whose job is to manage pages.
 In particular it manages panel pages, but as it grows it will be able to manage far more than just Panels.
+For the moment, it includes the following tools: Plugins -- tools to make it easy for modules to let other modules implement plugins from .inc files.
 Views.
 You need Views if You like the default front page view, but you find you want to sort it differently.

 You like the default taxonomy/term view, but you find you want to sort it differently; for example, alphabetically.
 You use /tracker, but you want to restrict it to posts of a certain type.
 You like the idea of the 'article' module, but it doesn't display articles the way you like.
-You want a way to display a block with the 5 most recent posts of some particular type.
+Views can do a lot more than that, but those are some of the obvious uses of Views.